 The short story is that Printful doesn't have as large of selection of products compared to the competition.
 If I wanted to print and dropship some designs on coasters, I'd have to look elsewhere.
-The same goes for more unique items like yoga mats and jewelry.
+The same goes for more unique items like yoga mats.
 However, there's an onslaught of user reviews out there that state Printful is their go-to printing press because of the quality of products.
 And that's a big deal.

 You may have to cut down on the range of items you sell on your site, but at least you know that the shirts are sturdy, the printing isn't going to wash off quickly, and customers aren't going to get ticked off because of a late delivery.

 Of course, not all printing and dropshipping companies are perfect.
 I've seen users post terrible Printful reviews, talking about how the customer service is lacking or how the print didn't come out as bright as they thought.
 However, the majority of merchants seem to agree that Printful is the leader in this market.